emiller42/splunk-statsd-backend/README.md

     splunkHost: '127.0.0.1', // the hostname of the Splunk Collector you wish to send metrics (default: 127.0.0.1)
     splunkPort: 8088,        // port that the event collector is listening on (Default: 8088)
     useSSL: true,            // HEC is using SSL (Default: true)
-    strictSSL: true,         // Should collectd should validate ssl certificates.
+    strictSSL: true,         // Should collectd validate ssl certificates.
 Set to false if Splunk is using self-signed certs.
 (Default: true)
     splunkToken: 'abcde',    // HEC token for authentication with Splunk (required)
     // the following are somewhat equivalent to the 'prefix*' options for the graphite backend
     timerLabel: 'timer',     // Label applied to all timer metrics (default: 'timer')